Q: How can I become a member of the Chile Pepper Institute?

 A: To review membership categories go to: Join Us.

-Q: How come I see ‘chile’ spelled so many different ways?
+Q: Why do I see ‘chile’ spelled so many different ways?

 A: The spelling of the word ‘chile’ has a long and varied history.
 Chile comes from the term chilli that comes from the Aztec, Nahuatl language.
 According to Jean Andrews the Spanish spelling was later changed to chile by Spanish-speaking Mexicans and chili in the United States.
 Here at the CPI we state that the term chile refers to the plant or fruit from the plant while the term chili refers to a culinary dish consisting of a meat, beans, tomatoes and chile powder.

-Q: Can I purchase items in your online catalog with a credit card?
+Q: Can I purchase items in your online shop with a credit card?

 A: Yes.
 Note, however, we do have a 2-3 day wait for the purchase to clear after it has been successfully placed online.